 The positive deviations of the actual values from the fundamental values are treated as the potential speculative bubbles.
-In addition, since these deviations are sometimes too volatile they are smoothed using a spline a regression.
+In addition, since these deviations are sometimes too volatile they are smoothed using a spline regression.
+To conduct smoothing, function smooth.spline from package stats of the statistical programming language ${\bf R}$ is used.
+Smoothing parameter is set to 0.4.

-Second, following Mendoza and Terrones (2008) we identified the house price booms (which are not necessarily bubbles) using the Hodrick-Prescott filter applied to the log of the real house prices and different thresholds determining the intensity of the house price growth:
+Second, following Mendoza and Terrones (2008) we identified the house price booms, which are not necessarily bubbles, using the Hodrick-Prescott filter (with $\lambda = 1600$, given that the data are quarterly) applied to the log of the real house prices and different thresholds determining the intensity of the house price growth:

-$$cycle{it} = rhpi{it} - trend{it} > \phi\sigma_i^c \tag{3}$$ where $trend{it}$ is the Hodrick-Prescott trend obtained from the actual real house prices; φ is the boom threshold factor, determining the growth intensity, and σ_i^c is the standard deviation of the cyclical component in country i, $cycle{it}$.
+$$cycle{it} = rhpi{it} - trend{it} > \phi\sigma_i^c$$ (3)

+where $trend{it}$ is the Hodrick-Prescott trend obtained from the actual real house prices; φ is the boom threshold factor, determining the growth intensity, and σ_i^c is the standard deviation of the cyclical component in country i, $cycle{it}$.
 Notice that the standard deviations are country specific.
 When the cyclical component is higher than the predefined threshold, then it is treated as a boom.
-Various values of the boom threshold factor were tested and was chosen as the one providing the higher concordance between the deviations from fundamental values and booms.
+Various values of the boom threshold factor were tested.
+Out of them a single value of φ was chosen such that concordance between the deviations from fundamental values and booms is the highest.

 Finally, the fundamental and boom approaches are taken together to produce the speculative bubble chronology.
 The speculative bubble is thought to occur only when two conditions are met: 1) the smoothed deviation from the fundamental values is positive and higher than 0.5 standard deviation of the deviations and 2) it coincides or partly overlaps with a house price boom.
-The resulting chronology is shown in Figure 1, which plots the log of the real house prices (bold black lines) against the periods that we identified using the methodology described above as speculative bubbles (gray shaded areas).
-The precise dates of the speculative bubble periods shown in Figure 1 are presented in Table 3.
+The resulting chronology is shown in Figure 2, which plots the log of the real house prices (bold black lines) against the periods that we identified using the methodology described above as speculative bubbles (gray shaded areas).
+The precise dates of the speculative bubble periods shown in Figure 2 are presented in Table 4.
 For example, in the sample period, Australia had undergone through three speculative bubbles: 1988:q1-1989:q2, 2002:q3-2004:q1, and an unfinished bubble that started in 2006:q4.
-These three periods are displayed as gray areas in Figure 1.
+These three periods are displayed as gray areas in Figure 2.

-Table 4 reports the number of identified speculative bubbles, their average duration, and the sample.
+Table 5 reports the number of identified speculative bubbles, their average duration, and the sample.
 The longest speculative house price bubbles are observed in Japan, UK, and USA: 18, 14.3, and 14 quarters, respectively.
 The bubbles are the shortest in the Netherlands and Sweden: 5 and 5.5 quarters, correspondingly.